600-cell: Boundary envelopes

 It encloses the $\sqrt{1}$ edges of the 24-cells, which become invisible interior chords in the 600-cell, like the $\sqrt{2}$ and $\sqrt{3}$ chords.

 Since the tetrahedra are made of shorter triangle edges than the octahedra (by a factor of $\phi^{-1}$, the inverse golden ratio), the 600-cell does not have unit edge-length in a unit-radius coordinate system the way the 24-cell and the tesseract do; unlike those two, the 600-cell is not radially equilateral.

 Like them it is radially triangular in a special way, but one in which golden triangles rather than equilateral triangles meet at the center.

+Only a few uniform polytopes have this property, including the four-dimensional 600-cell, the three-dimensional icosidodecahedron, and the two-dimensional decagon.

+(The icosidodecahedron is the equatorial cross section of the 600-cell, and the decagon is the equatorial cross section of the icosidodecahedron.)

+Radially golden polytopes are those which can be constructed, with their radii, from golden triangles.

 The boundary envelope of 600 small tetrahedral cells wraps around the twenty-five envelopes of 24 octahedral cells (adding some 4-dimensional space in places between these curved 3-dimensional envelopes).

 The shape of those interstices must be an octahedral 4-pyramid of some kind, but in the 600-cell it is not regular.